MutmainX/StudyRemainderBot/README.md

 8.  ## Set Remainders.
 Once set, you will keep getting remainders even after you close local server
 ---

-### ☁️ You can deploy it online through various platforms
+### ☁️ You can deploy it online through various platforms like Render